Donations to the Scholarship Fund Are Welcome Year Round

 Preference will be given to applicants who:

-• Have shown a commitment to sustainable agriculture, food justice, agritourism, environmental studies, food systems,
+• Have shown a commitment to sustainable agriculture, food justice, agritourism, environmental studies, nutrition and health, food science, and/or a related field.

-• Are residents of the Mid-Hudson Valley and plan to return to the area after graduating to advance the purpose of the scholarships.
+• Are residents of the Mid-Hudson Valley and plan to return to the area after graduating to advance the purpose of the scholarship.

 How to Apply?